-I hope to eventually have too many reviews to post here, but in the meantime, here’s some from Amazon and Reader’s Favorite to get you started.
+I hope to eventually have too many reviews to post here, but in the meantime, here’s some from Amazon, Goodreads, and Reader’s Favorite to get you started.

 Adventure, magic, danger, humor!

 January 27, 2019

 I was privileged to read an advanced copy of this book, and…woah!
 Get those seat belts clicked into place and make sure your airbags are working, because it’s a fast and dangerous read!
 This magical action-adventure is written from the perspective of four characters, though the story is primarily Ahjin’s.
 Each character is superbly unique, and Lee writes their personalities incredibly well.
 They’re each from a different part of the world (sky, water, desert, fertile land) and thus have different abilities and ways of looking at problems–and problems there definitely are.
 Each area of the world has their own “god,” and when the gods begin to disappear, Ahjin and his newly found friends set off on a quest to find out why.
 Amidst a myriad of challenges, they fight giant scorpions, krakens from the deep sea, and worse.
 Somehow Lee manages to incorporate an appropriate amount of humor in the story, leaving the reader not just on the edge of the seat (because no seat belt is THAT strong) but laughing too.
 My praises for this new author!
 I’m excited for her to publish more books in this series.